The Bodywork Perspective – The Shoulders

 This person wants to be loved, but is afraid of being open and vulnerable.
 Approaches life cautiously, and from a position of weakness.

-Shoulders back – military posture.
-I can take it—I'm tough.
+Shoulders back -- military posture.
+"I can take it -- I'm tough."

-Pulling your shoulders back leads to an armored chest, which is designed to protect the heart.
-Because the posture "freezes" the breastbone, there is a tendency to be quite stuck in non-emotion.
+This is the yang version of "protecting the heart."
+Pulling your shoulders back leads to a guarded, armored chest, which is also designed to protect the heart.

 If they're really sticking out, the person is "sprouting wings" in order to leave a situation.

 This is the mark of a person who escapes rather than working things through.
 The escape may be mental as well as actually running (flying) away.